sil-dictionary-lexical-services/NumberExamples/README.md

 #### The Numbering is not permanent

-FLEx doesn't know about the Example Numberin, so If you re-order or delete or create examples, the Numbers will no longer be in order.
+FLEx doesn't know about the Example Numbering, so If you re-order or delete or create examples, the Numbers will no longer be in order.
 You can re-run the script.

 ***

-This repository was initialized with Var2Form scripts the Subentry Promotion repo as a template for processing a .fwdata file within a FLEx backup/zip file.
+This repository was initialized with Var2Form scripts the Subentry Promotion repo as a template for processing a *.fwdata* file within a FLEx backup/zip file.

 The scripts were originally written and tested with Nkonya language test database, but there's nothing special about that database with regards to this process.